7/25/2024

 speaker

-Thank you everyone for joining our second quarter 2024 Financial Results Conference call.
-Hosting the call today is Jean-Marc Chéri, ST's President and Chief Executive Officer.
-Joining Jean-Marc on the call today are Lorenzo Grandi, President of Finance, Purchasing, ERM and Resilience, Chief Financial Officer, and Marco Casiz, President, Analog Power and Discrete, Mems and Census Group, and Head of ST Microelectronics, Strategy, Systems Research and Applications, and Innovation Office.
-These live webcast and presentation materials can be accessed on ST Investor Relations website.
+Thank you, everyone, for joining our second quarter 2024 Financial Results Conference Call.
+Hosting the call today is Jean-Marc Chéry, ST's President and Chief Executive Officer.
+Joining Jean-Marc on the call today are Lorenzo Grandi, President of Finance, Purchasing, ERM and Resilience, Chief Financial Officer, and Marco Cassis, President, Analog, Power and Discrete, MEMS and Census Group, and Head of STMicroelectronics, Strategy, System Research and Applications, and Innovation Office.
+These live webcasts and presentation materials can be accessed on the ST Investor Relations website.
 A replay will be available shortly after the conclusion of this call.
 This call will include forward-looking statements that involve risk factors that could cause ST's results to differ materially from management expectations and plans.
-We encourage you to review the safe-habit statement contained in the press release that was issued with the results this morning, and also in ST's most recent regulatory filings for a full description of these risk factors.
+We encourage you to review the safe harbor statement contained in the press release that was issued with the results this morning, and also in ST's most recent regulatory filings for a full description of these risk factors.
 Also, to ensure all participants have an opportunity to ask questions during the Q&A session, please limit yourself to one question and a brief follow-up.
-I would now like to turn the call over to Jean-Marc, ST President and CEO.
+And now I'd like to turn the call over to Jean-Marc, ST President and CEO.

 speaker